-On behalf of the Board of Directors of Two Harbors Investment Corp., it is my pleasure to invite you to the 2018 Annual Meeting of Stockholders, which will be conducted virtually via live webcast, on Thursday, May 17, 2018, at 10:00 a.m.
+On behalf of the Board of Directors of Two Harbors Investment Corp., it is my pleasure to invite you to the 2019 Annual Meeting of Stockholders, which will be conducted virtually via live webcast, on Thursday, May 16, 2019, at 10:00 a.m.
 Eastern Daylight Time.
-We believe that hosting a virtual annual meeting will make our annual meeting more accessible for all of our stockholders.
+We believe that hosting a virtual meeting makes our Annual Meeting more accessible by enabling stockholders to participate fully, and equally, from any location at no cost.